An integral part of the FabLearn program is foundational, rigorous learning sciences research.

 A multi-disciplinary and international FabLearn research network collaborates to actively explore the practice of teaching and learning in makerspaces and fab labs and the processes underlying project-based, inquiry-driven education, especially in the STEM disciplines.

-Led by Columbia’s Paulo Blikstein, assistant professor at the Graduate School of Education, with international research collaborators at Chiang Mai University (Thailand), Aarhus University (Denmark), University of Helsinki (Finland), Copernicus Science Centre (Poland), and University of Sao Paulo (Brazil), with additional sites in Spain, Australia, Russia, and Mexico, researchers work together across several domains of research in education, human computer interaction, educational data mining, and multimodal learning analytics.
+Led by Columbia’s Paulo Blikstein, associate professor at the Columbia University Teachers College, with international research collaborators at Chiang Mai University (Thailand), Aarhus University (Denmark), University of Helsinki (Finland), Copernicus Science Centre (Poland), and University of Sao Paulo (Brazil), with additional sites in Spain, Australia, Russia, and Mexico, researchers work together across several domains of research in education, human computer interaction, educational data mining, and multimodal learning analytics.

 Areas of Research